hoffstadt/DearPyGui/docs/README.md

 <BR>![BasicUsageExample](https://github.com/hoffstadt/DearPyGui/blob/assets/tools.png?raw=true)

 ### Building
-The actual builds of _DearPyGui_ are created through github actions however, to develop and test locally, follow the instructions below:
+The actual builds of _DearPyGui_ are created through github actions however, to develop and test locally, follow the instructions below.
+These are not well maintained at the moment and could use some work.

 ---